elastic/apm/specs/agents/tracing-api-otel.md

 }
 ```

-APM server supports the `otel.attributes` property starting with version 7.16.0.
+Starting from version 7.16 onwards, APM server must provide a mapping that is equivalent to the native OpenTelemetry Protocol (OTLP) intake for the
+fields provided in `otel.attributes`.

-When the APM server version does not support `otel.attributes` property, agents should use `labels` as fallback with OTel attribute
+When sending data to APM server version before 7.16, agents MAY use span and transaction labels as fallback to store OTel attributes to avoid dropping information.
-name as key.

-When the APM server supports `otel.attributes` property, the server-side mapping should be identical to the one
-that is applied to handle native OpenTelemetry Protocol (OTLP) intake.

 ### Compatibility mapping